 Full-time students are eligible to apply for financial aid for a maximum of five academic years (10 semesters).
 A student has not made satisfactory progress if he/she has 15 hours or more of failed classes or falls below the appropriate studio level, which is determined by the number of studio credits the student has completed (credits required per year: foundation 0-18, sophomore 19-36, junior 37-60, senior (61-84).
 The student will be denied until the student resumes a satisfactory progress status and must successfully complete 15 hours to retain eligibility.
 In addition the student must appeal in writing to the Director of Financial Aid to be reinstated.

 KCAI competitive and merit scholarships are renewable based on academic performance.
-Details are available in the financial aid office.
+Details on the scholarship renewal policy are listed on the website under Scholarships.
+Any questions about this policy can be directed to the financial aid office.

 The assistance you are offered is dependent upon receipt of funds from various agencies such as the federal government, state government and private agencies.
 Some types and amounts of assistance may change based upon availability of funds or if we receive additional information regarding your status.